mislav/poignant-guide/book/expansion-pak-1.md

 And this is last and best.

+Sometimes you need to help ri help you, though.

+For example like this:

+    rvm docs generate-ri

 ### Into the Ri Switchboard

 Behind Ri sings a chorus of human voices, primarily Dave Thomas, an author of